isomerpages/nlb-biblioasia/_oct-2010/Education for Living: Epitome of Civics Education?.md

 &emsp;&emsp;It has insufficient content on the teaching of moral<br>&emsp;&emsp;values.
 It includes too many varied subjects which<br>&emsp;&emsp;have little or nothing to do with morality …<br> &emsp;&emsp;unnecessarily detailed descriptions of trivial topics<br>&emsp;&emsp;tend to take up an inordinate amount of time at<br>&emsp;&emsp;the expense of other more important areas … key<br>&emsp;&emsp;issues such as good citizenry, the need for national<br>&emsp;&emsp;service and the inculcation of desirable moral<br>&emsp;&emsp;values are not given sufficient coverage and emphasis.<br><br>&emsp;&emsp;The subjects and topics are repeated at each<br>&emsp;&emsp;level from secondary one to four without any substantial<br>&emsp;&emsp;changes or graduation of depth of treatment.<br>&emsp;&emsp;This makes the lessons uninteresting and boring … .<br><br>Some subjects are far too advanced and are<br>&emsp;&emsp;therefore beyond the comprehension of the<br>&emsp;&emsp;students, e.g. topics like the constitution, legislation<br>&emsp;&emsp;and international relations (which are introduced<br>&emsp;&emsp;as early as Secondary one and two) (ibid., p.
 4).

+As for the Civics textbooks, they were found to be “generally dull and somewhat factual and dogmatic … .
+There is also insufficient illustration of the desired moral values … through the use of stories … .
+Where this is done, it is … boring and unimaginative” (ibid., p.
+5).

+In short, the Ong Report criticised “\[t\]he present moral education programme \[to be\] inadequate and ineffective, particularly in the case of the Civics programme in the secondary schools” (ibid., p.
+8).
+The only saving grace lay with the objectives for EFL and Civics, which were deemed “appropriate and relevant” (ibid., p.
+4).
+In the light of the strong criticisms from the Moral Education Committee, its recommendation came as no surprise:

+It is recommended that the present EFL and Civics programme be scrapped and replaced by one single programme covering both the primary and secondary levels under the charge of a single subject standing committee.
+The subject should be called “Moral Education” and it should confine itself to moral education and discipline training of the child (ibid., p.
+8).

+Thereafter, the affective aspect of civics and citizenship would be imparted by moral education, while the more cognitive domains would be covered in social studies and history.